 An opportunity to discuss and share ideas with others

 People find this course extremely beneficial.
-You may find it informative to view the Education Course Evaluation May 2018
+You may find it informative to view the Education Course Evaluation April-May 2019

 This course offers Carers tools and techniques to relieve emotional distress by finding new and effective ways of managing their stress; learning to handle their thoughts, moods and emotions more effectively; being better able to deal with physical, mental, social and emotional issues; and living their lives more fully.
 The mindfulness skills we offer have been shown to be highly effective in reducing stress and enhancing well-being.